 - unisex e-bike with 8 gears and hand brake.

 All rented adult bikes are equipped with:

 - lock per bike

 - Gps device and tracks ( deposit of 100 € have to be paid on spot)

 In France children till 12 years are obligated by law to wear a bike helmet.
 Some bike helmets are available on board, but we suggest you to bring your own.

-You will receive by mail, some days before departure:
+You will receive by email, some days before departure:

-- embarkation voucher with details on the name of the boat and the precise embarkation point;
+- embarkation voucher with the precise embarkation point

 - Final Tour Details.